speedie1337/spmenu/docs/docs.md

 `-mh, --line-height height`
 :   Set spmenu line height to height

-`-mw, --min-width width`
+`-cw, --center-width width`
-:   Set minimum width to width when centered
+:   Set width to width when centered

 `-g, --columns grid`
 :   Set the number of grids to grid